guqin/Cleaning/CodeBook.md

 The tidy.txt file contains the mean of all the mean and standard deviation variables from the Human Activity Recognition Using Smartphones Dataset
-(Version 1.0) by subject and activity
+(Version 1.0) by subject and activity.
+Note that meanFrequency and angle() variables were deliberately not included

 The original data is a series of measurements of smartphone users doing various activities while recording accelerometer and gyroscope readings.
 So there were multiple readings for each subject and activity.